socialvibe/truex-ios-mobile-reference-app/README.md

 This reference app covers the essential work.
 It assumes your app already have a working ad manager.

-~~For a more detailed integration guide, please refer to: https://github.com/socialvibe/truex-mobile-integrations/~~ (OUTDATED)
+For a more detailed integration guide, please refer to: https://github.com/socialvibe/truex-mobile-integrations/

 # Access the true[X] Ad Renderer Library